benjamincburns/stock-sim/README.md

 ## 🎓 Educational Use

-This tool is excellent for learning about:
+This tool can be used for learning about:
 - Monte Carlo simulation techniques
 - Portfolio risk analysis
 - Correlation effects in crashes